AaronZang/ORIE4741/midterm_report.md

 ### Model Evaluation
 We planned to build individual model for each year and for each borough individually.
 That is to say, we need to split our dataset into training (70%), validation (20%), test(10%) on each year and each borough.
 Thus, we can use cross validation or k-fold validation to evaluate our model.

+### Future Work
+We plan to incorporate many more relevant features in our model and try out different feature mapping functions φ(x).

+First, building class at time of sale and building class at present are two highly correlated features that are much more specific than the feature of tax class.
+Each building belongs to one of more than 20 classes.
+Also, the feature called total units can break into the number of residential and commercial units separately.

+More importantly, there are 6 significant geographical features remain unused which mean a great deal in justifying the transaction price.
+They are borough, neighborhood, block, lot, address (number plus street name) and zip code.
+Apparently, these feature depend on each other as a specific address must lie within a fixed zip code area.
+We ignore address because it is too hard to encode them in our matrix.
+Although lot is the most specific geographical feature next to address, we expect using block along will suffice.
+Unlike lot, every single block in the New York City has a unique code in this data set so we can use it directly.
+And we know the information conveyed in this feature already incorporates information conveyed in broader features including neighborhood, zip code and borough.

+Finally, we could consider including the time of sale as house prices may experience seasonal fluctuations.
+Given the general trend of property price is probably determined by larger changing economic environment, we may collect more data reflecting the overall financial or economic condition of the city or the entire country if time permits such that our model can predict changing prices over years.